Yoneda's lemma for internal higher categories: Introduction

 \subsection{Main results}

-The present paper constitutes the first in a series of papers aimed at developing the theory of categories internal to an arbitrary $\infty$-topos $\BB$.
+The present paper constitutes the first in a series of papers aimed at developing the theory of categories internal to an arbitrary $\infty$-topos $\BB$, hereafter referred to as \emph{$\BB$-categories}.
 Arguably, Yoneda's lemma is at the very core of any flavour of category theory, so in this paper we will focus on a proof of this result in the context of internal higher categories.

-We define the $\infty$-category $\Cat(\BB)$ of categories in $\BB$ as the full subcategory of the $\infty$-category of simplicial objects in $\BB$ that satisfy the \emph{Segal condition} and \emph{univalence}, mimicking the definition of complete Segal spaces given by Rezk~\cite{rezk2001} as previously done by Lurie~\cite{lurie2009b} and Rasekh~\cite{rasekh2018}.
-Since complete Segal spaces provide a model for the $\infty$-category of $\infty$-categories, the latter can be identified with $\Cat(\SS)$, and one obtains an equivalence $\Cat(\BB)\simeq\Shv_{\Cat(\SS)}(\BB)$ between the $\infty$-category of categories in $\BB$ and the $\infty$-category of $\Cat(\SS)$-valued sheaves on $\BB$.
-Consequently, the sheaf $\Over{\BB}{-}$ that sends an object $A\in\BB$ to the slice $\infty$-category $\Over{\BB}{A}$ defines a (large) category $\Univ$ in $\BB$ that we will refer to as the \emph{internal universe} of $\BB$ and which represents the reflection of $\BB$ within itself.
-We furthermore show that $\Cat(\BB)$ is cartesian closed, hence that for any two categories $\I{C}$ and $\I{D}$ in $\BB$ there is a category $\iFun{\I{C}}{\I{D}}\in\Cat(\BB)$ of functors between $\I{C}$ and $\I{D}$.
+We define the $\infty$-category $\Cat(\BB)$ of $\BB$-categories as the full subcategory of the $\infty$-category of simplicial objects in $\BB$ that satisfy the \emph{Segal condition} and \emph{univalence}, mimicking the definition of complete Segal spaces given by Rezk~\cite{rezk2001} as previously done by Lurie~\cite{lurie2009b} and Rasekh~\cite{rasekh2018}.
+Since complete Segal spaces provide a model for the $\infty$-category of $\infty$-categories, the latter can be identified with $\CatS$, and one obtains an equivalence $\Cat(\BB)\simeq\Shv_{\CatS}(\BB)$ between the $\infty$-category of $\BB$-categories and the $\infty$-category of $\CatS$-valued sheaves on $\BB$.
+Consequently, the sheaf $\Over{\BB}{-}$ that sends an object $A\in\BB$ to the slice $\infty$-category $\Over{\BB}{A}$ defines a (large) $\BB$-category $\Univ$ that we will refer to as the \emph{internal universe} of $\BB$ and which represents the reflection of $\BB$ within itself.
+We furthermore show that $\Cat(\BB)$ is cartesian closed, hence that for any two $\BB$-categories $\I{C}$ and $\I{D}$ there is a $\BB$-category $\iFun{\I{C}}{\I{D}}\in\Cat(\BB)$ of functors between $\I{C}$ and $\I{D}$.

-The first of the two main results in this paper is an internal version of the \emph{Grothendieck construction}: For any category $\I{C}$ in $\BB$, we define a large category $\ILFib_{\I{C}}$ in $\BB$ whose objects are given by left fibrations over $\I{C}$.
+The first of the two main results in this paper is an internal version of the \emph{Grothendieck construction}: For any $\BB$-category $\I{C}$, we define a large $\BB$-category $\ILFib_{\I{C}}$ whose objects are given by left fibrations over $\I{C}$.
 We then show: {Theorem~\ref{thm:internalGrothendieck}} \begin{thm:GrothendieckConstruction} There is a canonical equivalence